potexxi/soundboard/README.md

   + nice and clean interface
   + add own .mp3-files
   + select a .mp4-file and convert it direcly into the soundboard
+  + search function, to search for specific sounds

 # Authors
   + [@potexxi](https://www.github.com/potexxi)